-We adopted the provisions of FASB Interpretation No. 48 "Accounting for Uncertainty in Income taxes," ("FIN 48") effective January 1, 2007.
+We adopted the provisions of FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes," ("FIN 48") effective January 1, 2007.
 As of January 1, 2008, our unrecognized tax benefits were approximately \$2 million.
-The amount, if recognized, that would affect the effective tax rate is less than \$1 million.
-During the quarter ended March 31, 2008, the estimated liabilities for uncertain tax positions (including accrued interest) were reduced due to the lapse of the statute of limitations of various taxing authorities resulting in a net income tax benefit of less than \$1 million.
+The amount, if recognized, that would affect the effective tax rate is approximately \$1 million.
+During the nine months ended September 30, 2008, the estimated liabilities for uncertain tax positions (including accrued interest) were: (i) reduced due to the lapse of the statute of limitations of various taxing authorities resulting in a net income tax benefit of less than \$1 million, and; (ii) increased relating to tax positions taken during prior and current periods resulting in a net income tax expense of approximately \$1 million.

 We recognize accrued interest and penalties associated with uncertain tax positions as part of the tax provision.
-As of March 31, 2008, we have less than \$1 million of accrued interest and penalties.
-The U.S. federal statute of limitations remains open for the 2004 and subsequent years.
+As of September 30, 2008, we have less than \$1 million of accrued interest and penalties.
+The U.S. federal statute of limitations remains open for the 2005 and subsequent years.
 Foreign and U.S. state and local jurisdictions have statutes of limitations generally ranging from 3 to 4 years.
-The statute of limitations on certain jurisdictions could expire within the next twelve months.
+The statute of limitations in certain jurisdictions could expire within the next twelve months.

 We operate in multiple jurisdictions with varying tax laws.
 We are subject to audits by any of these taxing authorities.
 Our tax returns have been examined by the Internal Revenue Service through the year ended December 31, 2002.
+We believe that adequate accruals have been provided for federal, foreign and state taxes.